Can't Find Anything To Do?

 - On a warm day Hills of Snow Snowballs on US 301 in Smithfield offers relief from the heat with over 99 flavors and a proprietary shaved ice recipe.

-- While exploring Downtown Smithfield, enjoy a wonderful, local meal at chef-owned SoDoSoPa or Simple Twist.
+- While exploring Downtown Smithfield, enjoy a wonderful, local meal at chef-owned SoDoSoPa.

-- For hometown talent visit the Neuse Little Theatre, a community theatre which hosts several performances each year.
+- For hometown talent visit the Neuse Little Theatre, a community theatre that hosts several performances each year.

 - One of the oldest festivals in Smithfield, the Ham & Yam Festival is a celebration that has grown to include national entertainment, children’s activities, BBQ cook-offs, and much more.
 Get there early on Saturday for ham biscuits.